elokapina/bubo/README.md

   Remove the room from Bubo's room database, then leave the room.
 The only parameter is a room ID or alias.

+#### `spaces`

+Mirrors `rooms` command for subcommands and functionality, with the exception that the created room will be of type Space.

+Spaces and non-space rooms are tracked separately so listing spaces and rooms produces only the relevant results.

 #### `users`

 Manage users of an identity provider.